-Sediment samples are collected from the locations upstream and downstream from PORTS where local surface water samples are collected, at the NPDES outfalls on the east and west sides of PORTS, and at a location on Big Beaver Creek upstream from the confluence with Little Beaver Creek (see Figure 4.5).
+Sediment samples are collected from the locations upstream and downstream from PORTS where local surface water samples are collected, at the NPDES outfalls on the east and west sides of PORTS, and at a location on Big Beaver Creek upstream from the confluence with Little Beaver Creek (see Figure 4.6).
 Samples are collected annually and analyzed for transuranic radionuclides (americium-241, neptunium-237, plutonium-238, and plutonium-239/240), technetium-99, uranium, and uranium isotopes (uranium-233/234, uranium-235/236, and uranium-238) in accordance with the DOE Environmental Monitoring Plan for the Portsmouth Gaseous Diffusion Plant (DOE 2017c).

-No transuranics were detected in the sediment samples collected in 2022.
+Neptunium-237 was detected at levels between 0.0218 and 0.0286 pCi/g in samples collected from on-site sampling location RM-8 on Little Beaver Creek.
+Neptunium-237 is occasionally detected at this on-site location.
+No other transuranics were detected in the sediment samples collected in 2023.
 Technetium-99 is often detected in sediment samples collected at locations downstream from PORTS surface water discharges.
-In 2022, technetium-99 was detected at off-site sampling locations on Little Beaver Creek (RM-7), Big Beaver Creek (RM-13), and Big Run Creek (RM-2).
-Technetium-99 was also detected on site at RM-10, RM-11, RM-3, and RM-8.
+In 2023 technetium-99 was detected at one off-site sampling location on Little Beaver Creek (RM-7) and two on-site locations (RM-11 and RM-8).

 Uranium and uranium isotopes occur naturally, but may also be present due to PORTS activities.
-Maximum detections of uranium and uranium isotopes in sediment samples were identified at RM-8, the on-site sampling location on Little Beaver Creek.
-Uranium and uranium isotopes detected in the 2022 samples have been detected at similar levels in previous sampling events from 2005 through 2021.
+Maximum detections of uranium and uranium isotopes in sediment samples were identified at off-site sampling location RM-10S (background) or on-site location RM-8 (Little Beaver Creek).
+Uranium and uranium isotopes detected in the 2023 samples have been detected at similar levels in previous sampling events from 2010 through 2022.